mcferrill/sermon-downloader/readme.md

 # Sermon Downloader

 Utility to create DVD ISOs with captions.
-Takes a file with a list of youtube URLs and outputs a series of ISOs (two videos per image).
+Takes a file with a list of youtube URLs and outputs a series of ISOs (two videos per ISO).

 ## Dependencies